 Initiation of the Independent Review Process

 An aggrieved party would trigger the IRP by filing a complaint with the panel alleging that a specified action or inaction is in violation of ICANN’s Articles of Incorporation and/or Bylaws.
-Matters specifically reserved to the Sole Member of ICANN in the Articles or Bylaws would also be subject to the IRP review.
+Matters specifically reserved to the Sole Designator of ICANN in the Articles or Bylaws would also be subject to the IRP review.

 Possible Outcomes of the Independent Review Process